gad-lang/gad/docs/tutorial.md

 ## Modules

-Module is the basic compilation unit in uGO.
+Module is the basic compilation unit in Gad.
 A module can import another module using `import` expression.
 There 3 types of modules.
 Source modules, builtin modules and custom modules.
-Source module is in the form uGO code.
+Source module is in the form Gad code.
 Builtin module type is `map[string]Object`.
-Lastly, any value implementing Go `Importable` interface can be a module. `Import` method must return a valid uGO Object or `[]byte`.
+Lastly, any value implementing Go `Importable` interface can be a module. `Import` method must return a valid Gad Object or `[]byte`.
 Source module is called like a compiled function and returned value is stored for future use.
 Other module values are copied while importing in VM if `Copier` interface is implemented.